Medical Malpractice FAQ

 What Are The Fees?

 Medical negligence claims often involve many hundreds of hours of attorneys time and many thousands of dollars in costs in order to reach the point of trial.
-They are rarely settled without filing a lawsuit, but almost always settled just prior to trial if they are true and just claims which have been well proven through the plaintiff's expert and careful preparation for trial.
-Discovery work, including many depositions, often tend to "prove up" the claim before it ever reaches a jury.
-Thus, it is usually only "at the courthouse steps" that the defendants breakdown and agree to pay out the type of award sufficient to cover the sometimes catastrophic damages involved.
+They are rarely settled without filing a lawsuit, but almost always settled just prior to trial if they are true and just claims which have been well proven through the plaintiff’s expert and careful preparation for trial.
+Discovery work, including many depositions, often tend to “prove up” the claim before it ever reaches a jury.
+Thus, it is usually only “at the courthouse steps” that the defendants breakdown and agree to pay out the type of award sufficient to cover the sometimes catastrophic damages involved.
 Because medical malpractice claims can easily cause the attorneys to advance $50,000.00 or more in costs just to get to the point of trial, they must be very substantial claims involving serious permanent damage in order to justify the time and expense.
 Despite the difficulty involved and the skill required in litigating these cases, the contingent fee in these cases may be less than in other types of personal injury actions.
-Our fees, as prescribed by statute, are 1/3 (33 1/3%) of the first $150,000.00 recovered, 1/4 (25%) of the next $850,000.00 and then 1/5 (20%) of all amounts recovered over $1,000.000.00 for each case.
-Some trial, post trial work, appeals or other special circumstances may justify an application to the court for additional compensation.
+Our fees, as prescribed by statute, are 1/3 (33 1/3%) of the amount recovered.

 What Is The Statute of Limitations?

 A statue of limitations imposes a time limit within which one must file suit or forever lose their claim.
 In Illinois, the statute of limitations on medical negligence claims requires a competent adult to file suit within 2 years after he or she knew, or reasonably should have known, he or she was injured as a result of malpractice, but never more than 4 years from the actual date of the malpractice.
+If, within the above time limits, the injured person dies, the wrongful death statute applies to limit an action to within 2 years of the date of death.
 A minor child must file suit within 2 years of his or her 18th birthday (age of majority), but never more than 8 years from the actual date of the malpractice.
 The specific statute of limitations date for your claim can really only be determined after investigation of the specific facts involved.